zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/drawbacks.md

 **Solutions**

 - All-remote companies are welcome to glean from [GitLab's template for keeping investors in the loop](https://about.gitlab.com/blog/2018/10/17/how-we-keep-investors-in-the-loop/).
-- For those in the early stages of fundraising for an all-remote company, here are [30 tips from GitLab co-founder and CEO Sid Sijbrandij](https://about.gitlab.com/blog/2016/10/14/fundraising-tips-ceo/).
+- For those in the early stages of fundraising for an all-remote company, here are [30 tips from GitLab co-founder Sid Sijbrandij](https://about.gitlab.com/blog/2016/10/14/fundraising-tips-ceo/).
 - For even more on this topic, [listen](https://about.gitlab.com/blog/2019/08/16/all-remote-fundraising/) to Sid unpack why venture firms struggle to fund all-remote startups with [Maren Kate](https://www.linkedin.com/in/marenkate), host of the Remote AF podcast (link no longer available).

 > "In the beginning they assess your team, then they assess your product, and then they assess your financials.
 When it comes to the team, [investors are] super skeptical they will be able to create something with all-remote.
 Then when it's about the product they say, 'Yes, maybe, but what about scaling?'
-And then when it's about the financials you can let the numbers speak for themselves so it's less of a concern. — *GitLab co-founder and CEO Sid Sijbrandij*
+And then when it's about the financials you can let the numbers speak for themselves so it's less of a concern. — *GitLab co-founder Sid Sijbrandij*

 ### Challenge: Compliance